 - They create poor-performing content

-In Forrester’s words, most marketers “produce a haphazard flood of content” which gets soundly ignored.
+Many marketers are guilty of producing a lot of content, but not necessarily the right content.
 They fail to target it properly to their buyer personas or adjust content types to different buying funnel stages.
 On the flip side, this creates an immense opportunity for those marketers who get video right and break through the noise with something targeted and differentiated.

 - They fail to attribute video properly